machinekoder/pickit-docs/docs/documentation/flex/how-to-use-pickit-flex.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The next step in the Pickit Flex detection is rather important.
 Here
-the scene will be divided into different parts(clusters).
+the scene is divided into different parts (clusters).
 Each cluster
 contains all points that belong to one object in the scene.
 All clusters
 are shown in a different color.

 In the image below the effect of clustering is visualized.
 The 3D scene
-is now divided into 7 different clusters(all shown in a different
+is now divided into 7 different clusters (all shown in a different
 color).
 Also it can be noted that the Clusters view contains less points
 than the Points view.
 This is due to the user defined settings that
 certain clusters are rejected.
 In this case smaller clusters are
-rejected(not visualized in the image below).
+rejected (not visualized in the image below).
 It makes sense to reject
 smaller clusters because they often represent noise or partially covered
 objects.
-So these points are then excluded from the following step.
+Such clusters can be excluded in the **Reject clusters** step.

 For the Flex detection to work properly every object should be clustered
 apart.
-A bad example would be one cluster(color) for 2 parts in the
+A bad example would be one cluster (color) for 2 parts in the
 scene.
 The Pickit system supports different ways of clustering.
 All
 methods are explained in the  :ref:`Explaining-the-flex-detection-parameters`.